ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 ## Update Solr configuration

-Solr configuration changes with the addition spellchecking feature.
+Solr configuration changes with the addition of spellchecking feature.

 Configure the `spellcheck` component in `solrconfig.xml`: